Journal

 2. Prospective data, specifically those that are defined by the business model: interest rates, loan terms, payment amounts, and the payment breakdown of interest versus principal.

-Step 3: Building Your Chart Of Accounts
+Step 3: Building A Chart Of Accounts for Lending

 A chart of accounts is a simple depiction of the accounts Modern Lending will need, their type, and normality.